scylladb/scylladb-docs-homepage/main/_sources/get-started/develop-with-scylladb/run-scylladb.rst.txt

     curl -sSf get.scylladb.com/server | sudo bash

-By default, running the script installs the latest official version of ScyllaDB Open Source.
+By default, running the script installs the latest official version of ScyllaDB.

 Alternatively, you can install ScyllaDB packages for your platform or launch ScyllaDB on AWS, GCP, or Azure.
 See `Install ScyllaDB <https://docs.scylladb.com/manual/stable/getting-started/install-scylla/index.html>`_